 Generally speaking, the earthquakes that we observe in Switzerland (see Figure 6, Figure 7) are the results of the collision between the European and the African lithospheric plates as they reflect the underlying mechanics of these processes.
 Seismic waves penetrate the subsurfaces, thus illuminating the deep parts of the lithosphere beneath the Alps.
-One important detail has been discovered in the last few years: after the complete subduction of the oceanic lithosphere and the subsequent collision of the two continents, a piece of the original mantle lithosphere is still attached to the European plate (known as the mantle slab).
+One important detail has been discovered in the last few years: after the complete subduction of the oceanic lithosphere is still attached to the European plate (known as the mantle slab).
 This slab is bending the lithosphere in the northern foothills of the Alps downward (see Figure 9 and Figure 10), thus indirectly causing the widely distributed seismicity on the Swiss plateau.
 Since plate tectonic processes take place over geological time scales, it can be assumed that the current seismicity in the region of the Alps will remain the same for millions of years to come.